 - Service – A demonstrated record of service activities that contribute to the well-being of UWest and/or the wider community.
 Prior experience, preferably in residential life, is desired.

 - Integrity - Demonstrate behavior that reflects “Honesty”, “Compassion”, “Equanimity” and “Appreciation for Differences”.

 - Academic Achievement – Candidates should be in satisfactory academic standing.

-- Communication – Qualified candidates should be fluent in the English language.
+- Communication – Qualified candidates should demonstrate strong spoken English and interpersonal communication skills.

 - After the application screening, selected candidates will be interviewed by a special committee of the university.
 The recommendation from the interview committee is important for the final award determination, even though the interviewee is not guaranteed an award.
 A candidate selected for interview needs to make himself/herself available in person or by telephone for the interview.

 - During the first two weeks of each semester, recipients of the fellowship will be reviewed for eligibility based on their enrollment status, academic progress, and fellowship work performance.
 Recipients may be disqualified for the fellowship if the eligibility and fellowship criteria are no longer met.